Rotary members weave a global web of giving for Ukraine

 Members inside Ukraine have had supplies to distribute partly because of the global network of Rotary members who have used disaster response grants to provide them.
 They have sent generators, medical supplies, emergency equipment, modular housing, and other provisions, as well as providing support for refugees.

-The Rotary Foundation has awarded more than 300 disaster response grants, totaling nearly US$15 million, to help people affected by the war.
-More than 270 districts have sponsored grants.
+The Rotary Foundation has awarded more than 375 disaster response grants, totaling more than US$17.3 million, to help people affected by the war.
+More than 280 districts have sponsored grants.
 That's more than half of all districts.

 Some governors credit their involvement to Diana Nestorova, of the Rotary Club of Acton-Boxborough, Massachusetts, USA.
 She led an online workshop about disaster response grants for more than 500 people in September.